Learning Together for the Transformation of the World

 Scholarship forms for women attending Mission u for the first time -- Young Women ages 18-40 are especially invited to apply.
 The form should be sent to your district Mission Coordinator for Education and Interpretation.
 The form is HERE.

 Many local churches and UMW organizations provide scholarships for camping and Christian education events.
 Be sure to check with your pastor or Christian education leader.

 The Loren Maxwell Scholarship is available to clergy, deacons, and clergy students who wish to attend Mission u events for the first time.
-The brochure with application is HERE and when completed should be returned to Barb Bugher by May 1, 2016.
+The brochure with application is HERE.
 Some districts have access to scholarships for clergy to attend continuing education events.
 Check with your district office.

 Website and Social Media

 Look for "Indiana Mission u" on Facebook for updates and information throughout the year.